Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 2. Standard (old) behaviour is faster if files streams are sent to S3.
 It is much faster to read all content before sending it to next service as another stream.
 [BufferedStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.bufferedstream) can boost new behaviour speed but it will not be faster anyway.
 3. Use new behaviour only if you need to process files` content in high performance method or if you do not have enough resources to store incoming files' content of all simultaneous requests in memory and on disk.

+Api site, performance test console application and Mino S3 server storage were launched on one machine.
+So these results may not reflect production environment performance.
+You are welcome to update them if performance is measured in production (or at least preproduction) environment.

 # Contributing

 To contribute, you will need to setup your local environment, see [prerequisites](#prerequisites).
 For the contribution and workflow guide, see [package development lifecycle](#package-development-lifecycle).